Herman's condition and critical points on the boundary of Siegel disks of polynomials with two critical values: Introduction

-\begin{theorem}[Main theorem] For all polynomials with two critical points, and a Siegel disk $\Delta$ of arbitrary period, and rotation number satisfying Herman's condition then there is an element in the cycle of $\Delta$ whose boundary contains a critical point. \end{theorem}
+\begin{theorem}[Main theorem] For every polynomial with two finite critical values, and a Siegel disk $\Delta$ of arbitrary period and of rotation number in $\cal H$, there is an element in the cycle of $\Delta$ whose boundary contains a critical point. \end{theorem}

-Our proof is a refinement on Herman's proof and uses two theorems of Mañé and the separation theorem of Goldberg Milnor Poirier Kiwi.
+Our proof is a refinement of Herman's proof with added ingredients supplied by two theorems of Mañé as well as the separation theorem of Goldberg--Milnor--Poirier--Kiwi.